how the seldoms turn lbj into multimedia dance theater: power goes @ mca chicago, 20-29 march 2015.

 Faust and Pasare, Fiksel, and Flack begin, respectively, with photographs, audio recordings, and texts of speeches from Johnson’s time.
 These become springboards for setting the tone and context that surround the central dance elements of Power Goes.

 Taking a closer look at (and giving a closer listen to) the ways the collaborators moved from historical artifacts to theatrical creations reveals how collaborative dance theater develops through interactions among different artists, each adopting a similar approach to a topic, but using different forms of expression to do so.
 They bring past and present into heightened interaction, unloosening history from sepia-tinged nostalgia and, simultaneously, reminding us that we act today under the influence of what has come before us.
 It is in this way, among others, that power goes in Power Goes.

 Bob Faust works as a multifaceted designer for both commercial enterprises, museums, and artists.
 His videography for Power Goes, created in collaboration with Liviu Pasare, begins with iconic photographs of Johnson, a famously fierce politician, at his most fearsome.

-Drawing upon the oozing styles of 1960s psychedelic light shows, Faust and Pasare turned these photos into animated assemblages.
+Drawing upon the oozing styles of 1960s psychedelic light shows such as the Joshua Light Show (click, or watch below), Faust and Pasare turned these photos into animated assemblages (click, or watch below).

 If Faust and Pasare bring out the public persona of Johnson as pugnacious politician, then one example of the sound design for Power Goes by Mikhail Fiksel demonstrates the softer dimensions of how a figure such as LBJ wielded power: as a master storyteller.